ryancontento/blog/ryancontentoblog/content/posts/blazor-component-lifecycle.md

 ## More on Async Calls

-When making an asynchronous call in Blazor multiple awaited calls will fire simultaneously.
+When making an asynchronous call in Blazor, multiple awaited calls will fire simultaneously.
 Lets look at a quick example.

 ```csharp
 List<string> _helloWorldList = new();